irenendinda/wireframing/README.md

 4. **Functionality**
    Includes interactive components like buttons, links, forms, and other actions.
 For instance, a "Submit" button in a form allows users to send data.
+## Types of Wireframes

+### Low-Fidelity Wireframes
+These are quick, sketch-like layouts that show the basic structure of a page.
+They are used in the early stages of design for brainstorming and getting feedback.

+**Use case**: When exploring different layout options or conducting initial user testing.

+### High-Fidelity Wireframes
+These are detailed, digital representations that include typography, colors, and exact spacing.
+They are often used for final approval before prototyping.

+**Use case**: When presenting to stakeholders or preparing for hand-off to developers.

+---

+## What Type of Wireframe is This?

+If this image was provided, identify its type here (e.g., Low-Fidelity or High-Fidelity), explain why, and describe its usage context.